It’s All About Nature

 The Importance of Our Wildflower Meadows

 We have traditional Hay Meadows that are species rich in flowers, herbs and grasses, these promote an abundance of natural habitat for our birds, and other wild animals.
 We are currently within the higher level environmental stewardship scheme with Natural England and we truly believe that joining this scheme is a natural progression for Gazegill with its biological heritage sites and our beautiful nature.

-The Biological Heritage Survey found our pastures to be particularly rare, containing over 60 species of grasses, herb, flowers and clovers supporting over 30 species of wildlife.
+The Biological Heritage Survey found our pastures to be particularly rare, containing over 80 species of grasses, herb, flowers and clovers supporting over countless species of wildlife.
 In comparison, intensive farming systems producing and feeding silage contain as little as 3 or 4 species of grass and plants and support minimal wildlife.

 Since 1930, 97% of England’s traditional wildflower grasslands have disappeared, so we do think we are quite unique!
 We firmly believe that our low intensity farming system supports nature and our organic heritage meadows.

-These pastures keep our rare breed livestock happy and healthy and the result is better tasting meat & milk, with better nutrition and a better environment for the next generation.
+These pastures keep our rare breed livestock happy and healthy and the result is great tasting meat & milk, with better nutrition and a better environment for the next generation.